Twins Vs. White Sox Prediction, Odds, Pick

 Final Twins-White Sox Prediction & Pick

-You should stay away from this game because it’s a case of two teams playing out the string and having no real stakes involved.
-If you insist on making a pick, go with the White Sox because of Cueto and the pitching matchup.
+You should stay away from this game because it’s a “play out the string” game.
+If you insist on a pick, the White Sox probably have more motivation.